EciStg/order-placement/receipt/README.md

 ## Use Cases

-All of the receipt use cases will be based off of the following order:
+All use cases in this document will be based off of the following order:

     { "reference": { "referencesCount": 2,
                      "references": [ { "code": "PO-ABC123-2",